Weed Control in My Yard

 However, even with immaculate lawn care, some weeds are simply prone to invading lawns, even if the lawn is healthy and well cared for.

 So, what can you do?
-The first step is to identify which types of weeds your lawn is most prone to.
+The first step is to identify which types of weeds are in your lawn so you can determine the best way to address them.

 There are many different types of lawn weeds, but here are some of the most common: